GWALN/gwaln/docs/analyzer-overview.md

 ### Snapshot fetchers

-- `civiclens fetch wiki` downloads the wikitext of a topic using `?action=raw` and records revision metadata, canonical URLs, and page languages.
+- `gwaln fetch wiki` downloads the wikitext of a topic using `?action=raw` and records revision metadata, canonical URLs, and page languages.
-- `civiclens fetch grok` requests the Grokipedia article, converts HTML to Markdown with Turndown, removes Grok-specific header banners, and retrieves citation metadata through `https://grokipedia.com/api/page`.
+- `gwaln fetch grok` requests the Grokipedia article, converts HTML to Markdown with Turndown, removes Grok-specific header banners, and retrieves citation metadata through `https://grokipedia.com/api/page`.